51st EMWA Conference - Virtual

 Participant Profile

-· have never written a clinical investigation plan (CIP, synonym clinical study protocol) for medical devices
+This foundation workshop is for those who:· have never written a clinical investigation plan (CIP, synonym clinical study protocol) for medical devices

 · are coming from pharma, or